 In the summer of 1928 made his first trip to the Netherlands to

-.
 "I loved that way the Dutch painters have of bringing out minute

 Dutch Interior I is based on a seventeenth - century painting by Hendrick Martensz Sorgh depicting a lute player in a domestic interior.
 Miro bought a postcard reproduction of the work at the Rijksmuseum in Amsterdam a few months prior to beginning his painting.